 Once you are being treated, it means that your sexual partners must be treated too.
 If they are not treated, you will both be infected repeatedly and possibly other persons will be infected too.
 If you ask, your doctor will prescribe oral antibiotic medication for you and your partner as well.

-Precautionary measures while on treatment for chlamydia
+Precautionary measures while on treatment

 Here’s what you should do if you are being treated for chlamydia: